The main features are

 For linux version, unzip the folder retaining the directory structure in your home folder.
 Execute from the terminal by typing ./uTmax

 After installation you need to edit a line in the cal.txt file.
 This can be found in the folder uTmax_files in your home folder.
-The line “firmware=” should be 100 for uTracer 3 or 6 and 200 otherwise.
+The line “firmware=” should be 100 if you have Roland Dekker’s processor chip or 200 otherwise.

 There is a checkbox under options to enable uTracer6 mode.
-Status of that feature is ‘experimental’.
+Status of that feature is ‘alpha’, soyou might run into problems.

 Once running, click on utilities->debug to bring up the debug dialog.
 Use the drop down box to select the COM port for your tracer.
 Now hit “Ping” to see if communication is working.